Two day tour of the heart of Halland

 Garden art at Eriksgård.

-As, after our visit to Eriksgård, we suddenly feel a strong desire to buy plants, it’s opportune that we end the day at Hörsåsen’s Nursery, which conveniently is also situated in Tvååker.
+Now we all feel the need to buy some plants so it’s convenient that our next stop is Höråsens Nursery in Tvååker.
 Excellent quality plants of are sold here, everything from the smallest perennial to the largest tree.
 Their love of horticulture is obvious and our shopping basket fills up quickly.
 Hope everything fits in the car boot!
 The nursery is in a beautiful setting not far from the sea and the Åkulla beech forest.
-Our second garden day has come to an end, and we turn again to vastsverige.com to find suitable accommodation.

 Aquilegia at Höråsen’s Nursery.